run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/get-started/installation-and-upgrade/download-software.md

 2. We should create a directory to the base and start the MongoDB.
 Note that it will upload with access unrestricted permission;
 3. With MongoDB started, open another terminal, access the bin directory of MongoDB and create the CITSmart base, setting its user and password;
-4. It will appear the message "Successfully added user";
-5. Type exit to leave the MongoDB console;

     ``` sh
     cd /opt/mongodb-linux-x86_64-ubuntu1604-3.4.5/bin/